joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 To complete the lab, work through the exercises below - please attempt them all.
 If you get stuck, ask your peers, student helper, or lecturer for help.

+You should also download the [lab notes](https://surreylearn.surrey.ac.uk/d2l/le/lessons/252843/topics/2870387) to help you complete the lab.

 ## 0. Getting Started

 In this part of the lab, you'll set up your development environment.